Soup is such a winner in winter. So fast to make, cheap and healthy and you can make a serious bulk batch for easy, warming lunches!

 Add in the onion and celery and fry, stirring regularly until it is quite coloured.

 Add in the diced potato and thyme and mix well to coat.
 Fry for a further 4-5 minutes, then add in the stock.
 Bring to a gentle simmer for 8-10 minutes.

 Add in the remaining vegetables and bring back to a simmer for a further 10 minutes.

-Add in cream/coconut cream now if using and then use a stick blender to puree (If you are using a blender, be very careful to follow instructions about blending hot food …. you’ll need to let it cool and do a little at a time to avoid a nasty burn risk!)
+Add in nutritional yeast and cream/coconut cream now if using and then use a stick blender to puree (If you are using a blender, be very careful to follow instructions about blending hot food …. you’ll need to let it cool and do a little at a time to avoid a nasty burn risk!)

 Season with salt and pepper to taste.

 This makes a very large quantity – probably 12-14 serves.
 Freezes and defrosts well.